rishh01/GDSC-Pixel-Art/README.md

 # GDSC Pixel Art
-this was my submission for a coding contest where we had to create a pixel image art using code.
-I created this in html.
-The pixel art image file is also present in the file.
+This was my submission for a coding contest organized by our college's Google developer student club where we had to code a pixel image art.
+I used HTML to create the art.
+The pixel art image file is also present in the repository.